facelessuser/coloraide/docs/src/markdown/strings.md

 Basically, the only formats that do not allow comma format at this time are the colors that *only* support the `color()` format.

-If we want commas, we can force the comma syntax by setting `comma` to `True`.
+If we want commas, we can force the comma syntax by setting `comma` to `#!py3 True`.
 This can alter some color space output in other subtle ways.
 As the comma format is the old legacy approach, when sRGB has commas enabled, it will use `rgba` instead of the `rgb`.
 If using the default space syntax, `rgb` is always used, even when the color has transparency.

 ```color
 Color("rgb(30 75 100 / 20%)").to_string(comma=True)